Tito–Stalin split: U.S. aid to Yugoslavia

 Secretary of State Dean Acheson recognised that it was in the United States' interest to provide aid to Tito in the early years of the Cold War.

 Yugoslavia faced significant economic difficulties as a result of the split since its planned economy had depended on unimpeded trade with the Soviet Union and the Eastern Bloc.
+Two thirds of Yugoslav exports traditionally went to Russia.
 Fear of war with the Soviet Union resulted in a high degree of military spending—rising to 21.4 percent of the national income in 1952.
 The United States regarded the split as an opportunity to score a Cold War victory, but it employed a cautious approach, uncertain if the rift would be permanent or if Yugoslav foreign policy would change.

 Yugoslavia first requested assistance from the United States in the summer of 1948.
 In December, Tito announced that strategic raw materials would be shipped to the West in return for increased trade.
 In February 1949, the U.S. decided to provide Tito with economic assistance.
 In return, the U.S. demanded the cessation of Yugoslav aid to the DSE when the internal situation in Yugoslavia allowed for such a move without endangering Tito's position.
 Ultimately, Secretary of State Dean Acheson took the position that the Yugoslav five-year plan would have to succeed if Tito was to prevail against Stalin.
 Acheson also argued that supporting Tito was in the interest of the United States, regardless of the nature of Tito's regime.
 The American aid helped Yugoslavia overcome the poor harvests of 1948, 1949 and 1950, but there would be almost no economic growth before 1952.
 Tito also received U.S. backing in Yugoslavia's successful 1949 bid for a seat on the United Nations Security Council, despite Soviet opposition.

 In 1949, the United States provided loans to Yugoslavia, increased them in 1950, and then provided large grants.
 The Yugoslavs initially avoided seeking military aid from the U.S., believing it would provide the Soviets with a pretext for invasion.
 By 1951, the Yugoslav authorities became convinced that a Soviet attack was inevitable irrespective of military aid from the West.
 Consequently, Yugoslavia was included in the Mutual Defense Assistance Program.